 Students learn by observing and adjusting their posture in the mirror, engaging in constructive rest and performing various exercises to enhance coordination and maximize potential, including some simplified tai chi movements.

-“The [Alexander] Technique are effective tools that students can immediately employ on their journey to musical mastery,” said Brody.
-“When combined with a strong mental health support system, it can provide students with the tools they need to succeed in the field of their choice—whether it's music education, performance or even outside of the industry.”
+“The [Alexander] Technique is an effective tool that students can immediately employ on their journey to musical mastery,” said Brody.
+“When combined with a strong mental health support system, our program can provide students with the strategies they need to succeed in the field of their choice—whether it's music education, performance or even outside of the industry.”